stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 Most data science things are simple and at the point that you are able to use R or Python you can start working, gradually increasing your knowledge and experience.
 That is, after a few months you should be ready to start an entry-level job.

-I was afraid that it is a problem that I lack 10+ years of experience with C++ and Java; so how can I compete with serious software engineers, who did their computer science major?
+Initially, I was afraid that it is a problem that I lack 10+ years of experience with C++ and Java.
+So how could I compete with serious software engineers, who did their computer science major?
 But it turned out that most of my commercial projects are for IT companies - they have wonderful programmers but often no-one proficient at dealing with real data.
 So (from *Academia to Industry* linked below):

 > While having a strong coding ability is important, data science isn’t all about software engineering (in fact, have a good familiarity with Python and you’re good to go).
 Data scientists live at the intersection of coding, statistics, and critical thinking.